 Conflating ‘real Christianity’ with goodness or virtues many Christians may hold, is an attempt to appropriate such virtues and avoid responsibility for vices.
 Victims of Christian homophobia are frequently gaslit, their lived experiences invalidated, and their abuse perpetuated by claims that this is not ‘real Christianity’.
 Those Christians working to rid their faith of homophobia, may be edging closer to the mainstream in many places, but they aren’t any more or less ‘real’.

 We can’t differentiate between ‘real’ and not real religion based on specific beliefs as this inevitably privileges certain interpretations, when in reality all religions are subjected to a vast array of interpretations.
 When Christians abandon creationism in favour of a scientific (or at least more naturalistic) understanding of the world, do they become any more or less ‘real’?
-Are Muslims more or less ‘real’ if they favour one set of contradictory religious obligations more seriously than another?
-Are cultural Jews who abandon any form of supernatural belief less real?
-Modifiers and descriptions to differentiate between different manifestations of religion and given their narrower definition, allow us to more fairly differentiate between ‘real’ or accurate uses of the label.
+Are Muslims more or less ‘real’ if they treat one set of contradictory religious obligations more seriously than another?
+Are cultural Jews who abandon any form of supernatural belief less ‘real’?
+Modifiers and descriptions to differentiate between different manifestations of religion given their narrower definition, allow us to more fairly differentiate between ‘real’ or accurate uses of the label.
 But we should be careful to avoid such labels replicating the essentialism of the ‘real religion is good/bad religion’ framing.

 All manifestations of religion, liberal or authoritarian, faith based or allegorical, good or bad cherry pick.
 Unless a religion is consciously created in a specific narrow way, then there is no such thing as scriptural literalism.
-The difference with humanism and other secular belief systems, is that there consensus beliefs are not claimed to be discovered by scripture or faith, but acknowledged as human and naturalistic.
+The difference with humanism and other secular belief systems, is that their consensus beliefs are not claimed to be discovered by scripture or faith, but acknowledged as human and naturalistic.

 It is fair, and important, to point out where a form of religion is so far removed from the mainstream of that religion that we are tempted to say it is not ‘really’ that religion.
 Unfortunately, this is manifestly not the case with either Christian Nationalism or Islamism.
-And even if we were to take that as a standard, how would it be applied.
+And even if we were to take that as a standard, how would it be applied?
 There was a time when Christian support for African slavery was completely mainstream, and anti-slavery positions a progressive fringe, at what point did one become, or cease to be, ‘real’ Christianity?